Africa

 Day 7

-This morning we visit the famous Palenque Ruins enclosed by the Chiapanecan jungle, before driving 5-hours to the historic colonial port of Campeche.
+This morning enjoy a shared tour of the famous Palenque Ruins enclosed by the Chiapanecan jungle, before driving 5-hours to the historic colonial port of Campeche.

 Palenque is a relatively small archaeological site dating from around 226 BC to 799 AD, but it contains some of the finest architecture, sculpture, roof comb and bas-relief carvings that the Mayans ever produced and much of their history has been reconstructed from reading the hieroglyphic inscriptions on these monuments.
 The most famous ruler of Palenque was Pakal the Great, whose tomb containing his astonishing jade green death mask has been excavated in the Temple of the Inscriptions.
 Less than 10% of this ancient city has been excavated so far, leaving over a thousand structures still to be discovered.

-After an included lunch at a local restaurant, we drive through the pretty fishing village of Sabancuy to Campeche, with its captivating port filled with naval history, baroque Spanish architecture and aging beauty.
+After lunch (own account) we drive through the pretty fishing village of Sabancuy to Campeche, with its captivating port filled with naval history, baroque Spanish architecture and aging beauty.
 On arrival we make a short stop in the historic district, fortified by walls and towers built to proctect the city from pirates.
 Campeche has a colonial feel, due to its lovely houses and austere churches.

 Day 8

-This morning we leave Campeche and travel 2.5-hours to Mérida, the cultural capital of the Yucatán Peninsula since the Spanish conquest.
+This morning we leave Campeche on a shared transfer and drive 2.5-hours to Mérida, the cultural capital of the Yucatán Peninsula since the Spanish conquest.

-After an included lunch at a local restaurant, we continue to Mérida - known as the 'White City' - the cultural capital of the Yucatán Peninsula since the Spanish conquest.
+After lunch (own account) we continue to Mérida - known as the 'White City' - the cultural capital of the Yucatán Peninsula since the Spanish conquest.
 This is a town steeped in history with narrow streets, broad central plazas, thriving markets and the region’s best museums.
 It has colonial houses as well as houses that date back to the beginning of the last century in Arabic, French and Italian styles, thanks to wealth generated from the sisal trade.
 From Mérida’s Zócalo you can admire the city’s main monuments - the Cathedral, Government Palace, Municipal Palace and Francisco Montejo’s House.

 Day 9